What am I investing in?

 Our loans are typically only 12 months, which limits investor exposure to market changes while allowing borrowers to add value and quickly reposition an asset.

 How do you minimize risk?

 With healthy markets, disciplined underwriting, and a diversified portfolio of conservative loans on California real estate, the Fund is built for capital preservation.
-We only lend on deals we understand, in markets we know, with exit strategies we believe.
+We only lend on deals we understand, in markets we know, with exit strategies we believe in.
 The Fund only makes 1st trust deed loans on tangible real estate collateral in which the borrower has meaningful equity.
-The Fund’s diversified portfolio may include loans on office, retail, industrial, multifamily, single-family, and self-storage properties.
+The Fund’s diversified portfolio may include loans on industrial, multifamily, infill for-sale residential developments, triple net retail properties and entitled infill land.
 Investor returns come from borrower interest collected and distributed monthly and do not require borrower profit, price gains, or economic growth.

 Why do borrowers come to you instead of a bank?